-The European Union has initiated the EUDR to limit its impact on global deforestation, forest degradation and biodiversity loss by promoting de-forestation-free supply chains.
+The European Union Deforestation Regulation (EUDR) comes into effect on 31 December 2025 and aims to limit the EU's impact on global deforestation, forest degradation, and biodiversity loss by promoting deforestation-free supply chains.

 The EUDR is in addition to the existing European Union Cattle Accreditation Scheme (EUCAS) which is administered by the Australian Government’s Department of Agriculture, Forestry and Fisheries.